 Seven: Mix together the lemon drizzle ingredients.

-Eight: Spoon the drizzle over each muffin once out of the oven, and allow to cool.
+Eight: Spoon the drizzle over each muffin once out of the oven, and allow to cool on a wire rack.

-Make sure the ingredients are at room temperature before starting the recipe.
-The melted butter needs to be allowed to cool, before adding it to the wet ingredients.
+- Ensure all ingredients are at room temperature before you start the recipe.
+Allow the melted butter to cool slightly before incorporating it into the wet ingredients.

-Spoon over the lemon drizzle as soon as the muffins come out of the oven, so the drizzle can be absorbed into the top of the muffins.
+- Drizzle the lemon glaze over the muffins immediately after they come out of the oven.
+This allows the glaze to be absorbed into the tops of the muffins for extra flavour.

 🍴 Serving suggestions

-These muffins make a great after-school snack for the kids, with an ice cold glass of milk.
-They are also easily transportable, so can be taken on picnics, or to parties.
+The lemon drizzle muffins make a delicious after-school snack for kids.
+They're also easily transportable, so can be taken on picnics, or to parties and bake sales.

-I sometimes serve them for a quick and easy pudding, warm out of the oven, with a dollop of clotted cream.
+I sometimes serve them for a quick and easy pudding, warm out of the oven, with a dollop of clotted cream or homemade honeycomb ice cream.

 📖 Variations

-For an extra lemony hit, try replacing the natural yogurt for lemon yogurt.
+- For an extra lemony hit, try replacing the natural yogurt with lemon yogurt and add half a teaspoon of lemon extract.

-For a slightly healthier muffin, you could use half wholemeal plain flour and half white plain flour.
+- Use half wholemeal plain flour and half white plain flour for a healthier muffin.

 🧊 Suitable for freezing?